 Recycling operative Kerbside collector

-Recycling operatives collect recyclable materials like glass, paper, plastics and metals from homes and businesses, and sort them at waste collection sites.
+Recycling operatives collect recyclables like glass, paper and plastics from homes and businesses for sorting at waste collection sites.

 1. Entry requirements